- Start to improve your ideas by placing all the ideas in an “Idea Pool” on the floor in one end of the room.

 - When you feel the energy beginning to dwindle, ask the group to describe the “trip” that the idea has taken and mark the spot on the compass where they felt it had the largest value in relation to the overall task.

-- Then you take the next idea from the Idea Pool and repeat the entire process.
+- Continue to improve your ideas.
+Take the next idea from the Idea Pool and repeat the entire process.